13 Essential Godot Features Every 2D Game Developer Should Know (With Recommended Course)

 body.take_damage(attack_power)

-Godot's Terrains feature makes creating auto-tiles remarkably easy.
-If you've used Rule Tiles in Unity, you'll be amazed by how intuitive and simple the setup is.
+Godot's Terrains feature makes auto-tiling surprisingly easy.
+If you've used Rule Tiles in Unity, you'll appreciate how intuitive this is.

-Godot offers two main approaches for creating variations from a base scene.
+Two approaches for creating variations from a base scene, each suited to different use cases:

-• Editable Children: Right-click an instance placed in a scene and select "Editable Children" to directly edit its contents (sprites, collision shapes, etc.).
-Changes are saved only within that scene.
-Use case: Mass-placing mob NPCs that share functionality but differ in appearance or dialogue.
+• Editable Children: Right-click an instance → "Editable Children" to directly modify its internals (sprites, colliders, etc.).
+Changes only apply to that specific placement.
+Great for mass-producing NPCs that differ only in appearance or dialogue.

 Editable Children nodes appear in yellow

-Best forVillager A, Villager B (different looks/dialogue)Merchant, Blacksmith (unique functionality)
+Best forVillager A, B, etc. (visual/dialogue differences)Merchant, Blacksmith (unique functionality)

-ReusabilityLow (local to that scene)High (inherited scene can be placed anywhere)
+ReusabilityLow (local to that scene)High (inherited scene usable everywhere)

 Autoload: Cross-Scene Data Management